Zone boréale

 2 | Data analysis

-The next step involved analyzing all the data collected during the ethnographic research.
-Affinity diagrams were created using post-its to group related data and draw conclusions.
-This analysis notably made it possible to identify trends, irritants, and opportunities for each target audience.
-Personas and journey maps were then created to consolidate the findings into a visual format.
+The next phase focused on analyzing the data collected during the ethnographic research.
+We created affinity diagrams using sticky notes to cluster related insights and identify patterns.
+This process helped uncover key trends, pain points, and opportunities for each target audience.
+We then developed personas and journey maps to synthesize and visualize the findings.

 Wall covered with post-its used for data analysis